lionelburgbach/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/Rapport.md

 Kill one, see if it's still working, and kill the second.
 (Especially for the node server)

-Another way to test is to use the following command and change one thing in the web interface from the second server like **Welcom to RES** to **Welcom to RES 2** and stop the first one.
+Another way to test is to use the following command and change one thing in the web interface from the second server like **Welcome to RES** to **Welcome to RES 2** and stop the first one.

 Change on apache_static2 this time :